An Accurate Comprehensive Approach to Substructure: IV. Dynamical Friction: DF on Individual Subhaloes

-In equation (\ref{A1}), $G$ is the gravitational constant, $\ln\Lambda$ is the so-called Coulomb logarithm (see ther discussion below), $v$ is the modulus of $\dot{\bf {r}}$, $F(<v)$ is the fraction of particles with relative velocities less than $v$, equal to erf$(X)-(2/\sqrt{\pi})X\exp(-X^2)$, where $X\equiv\sqrt{3/2}\,v/\sigma(r)$, $\sigma (r)$ and $\rho(r)$ are the isotropic (3D) velocity dispersion and density profiles of the host halo and $f\dc(r)$ is the diffuse dark matter (dDM) mass fraction profile.
-As mentioned, as long as haloes are accreting,\footnote{When haloes suffer major mergers, their structure is scrambled and all subhalo orbits are broken (see Sec.~\ref{ordinary} for the effects of major mergers).} they grow inside-out \citep{Sea12a}, so the local density and velocity dispersion at any fixed radius stay essentially unaltered.
+In equation (\ref{A1}), $G$ is the gravitational constant, $\ln\Lambda$ is the so-called Coulomb logarithm (see the discussion below), $v$ is the modulus of $\dot{\bf {r}}$, $F(<v)$ is the fraction of particles with relative Maxwellian-distributed velocities less than $v$, equal to erf$(X)-(2/\sqrt{\pi})X\exp(-X^2)$, where $X\equiv\sqrt{3/2}\,v/\sigma(r)$, $\sigma (r)$ and $\rho(r)$ are the isotropic (3D) velocity dispersion and density profiles of the host halo and $f\dc(r)$ is the diffuse dark matter (dDM) mass fraction (i.e. the fraction of dark matter outside subhaloes).
+As mentioned, as long as haloes are accreting, they grow inside-out \citep{Sea12a}, so the local density and velocity dispersion at any fixed radius stay essentially unaltered.
 Strictly speaking, the dDM fraction $f\dc(r)$ slightly increases with time as subhalo stripping progresses \citep{II} and the density profile of haloes slightly deepens as a consequence of DF acting on massive subhaloes.
 However, for simplicity, these minor effects are ignored.

 The Coulomb logarithm is a fudge factor introduced to adapt the \citet{Cha43} formula originally derived by \citet{Cha43} for homogeneous infinite systems to finite ones with some particular geometry.
 There are different more or less complicate forms in the literature for that factor (e.g. \citealt{Rea06,G10,TB01,PB05,AB07,Pea10}).
-From now on we will assume for simplicity that it does not depend on $r$ and $v$, with a constant value of 2.1 as shown to reasonably reproduce the results of simulations for spherical pure CDM haloes endowed with density profiles of the typical NFW \citep{NFW95} form \citep{PB05,AB07,Pea10}.
+From now on we will assume for simplicity that it does not depend on $r$ and $v$, with a constant value of 2.1 as shown to reasonably reproduce the results of simulations for spherical pure CDM haloes endowed with density profiles of the typical NFW form \citep{PB05,AB07,Pea10}.
 Note also that in equation (\ref{A1}) we have neglected the DF caused by less massive subhaloes as it is much less marked than that caused by dDM.